pub struct Uart { /* private fields */ }Expand description

 pub fn write(&mut self, buffer: &[u8]) -> Result<usize>

-Sends the contents of buffer
+Sends the contents of buffer to the external device.

-operates in either blocking or non-blocking mode, depending on the
+write operates in either blocking or non-blocking mode, depending on the

 as non-blocking.